 Sours are the taste of languid summer days: margaritas, daiquiris and pucker-y limed-up liquors.
-Lydia Reissmueller, who dreams up incredible cocktails, gives us a few recipes to help you turn your favorite flavors into damn good sour cocktails.
+Lydia Reissmueller, who dreams up incredible cocktails and runs Tender Bar out of Portland, Oregon, gives us a few recipes to help you turn your favorite flavors into damn good sour cocktails.

 The sour is a rich, timeless drink, dashing to the point that no one notices how arrogant it is, how plainly it brandishes its power of returning the drinker to sultry August nights, regardless of the actual time of year.
 For now, at least, summer is our happy tyrant, and the sour is her lush, her drunk-ish genius waiting to make us smile.